gardener-attic/gardenctl/README.md

 sudo mv gardenctl /usr/local/bin
 ```

-`gardenctl` allows like `kubectl` command completion.
+`gardenctl` supports auto completion.
 This recommended feature is bound to `gardenctl` or the alias `g`.
-To configure it you could e.g. run
+To configure it you can run:

 ```bash
 echo "gardenctl completion && source gardenctl_completion.sh && rm gardenctl_completion.sh" >> ~/.bashrc
 source ~/.bashrc